yasuba/airplane/README.md

 The airport has a limited number of runways, so when they are all full all the planes landed at the aiport must take off.
 Once the planes are in the air, they must have a flying status.

 ##Technologies
-The goal of this challenge was to use doubles while testing and also to create a random weather generator, which I did with the ruby method sample.
+The goal of this challenge was to practice coding with Ruby, to use doubles while testing and also to create a random weather generator, which I did with the Ruby method sample.
 Testing was done with RSpec.

+##Running the software

+    git clone git@github.com:yasuba/airplane.git
+    cd airplane
+    pry / irb
+    require './lib/plane.rb'

+Once the plane.rb file has been required, you can create instances of planes and airports, then play around with the various methods such as airport.arrivals(plane)

+##Running the tests

+    cd airplane
+    rspec